jestjs/jest/docs/TutorialReactNative.md

 The preset sets up the environment and is very opinionated and based on what we found to be useful at Facebook.
 All of the configuration options can be overwritten just as they can be customized when no preset is used.

-### Node Environment
+### Environment

-Instead of `jsdom`, a simple `node` environment is loaded that is similar to a react-native environment.
-Because the node environment doesn't load any DOM or browser APIs it improves Jest's startup greatly.
+`react-native` ships with a Jest preset, so the `jest.preset` field of your `package.json` should point to `react-native`.
+The preset is a node environment that mimics the environment of a React Native app.
+Because it doesn't load any DOM or browser APIs, it greatly improves Jest's startup time.

 ### transformIgnorePatterns customization

-The [`transformIgnorePatterns`](api.html#transformignorepatterns-array-string) option can be used to whitelist or blacklist files from being transformed with babel.
+The [`transformIgnorePatterns`](configuration.html#transformignorepatterns-array-string) option can be used to whitelist or blacklist files from being transformed with babel.
 Many react-native npm modules unfortunately don't pre-compile their source code before publishing.

 By default the jest-react-native preset only processes the project's own source files and react-native.
 If you have npm dependencies that have to be transformed you can customize this configuration option by whitelisting modules other than react-native: